Pathfinding: In video games

+Pathfinding has a history of being included in video games with moving objects or NPCs.
 Chris Crawford in 1982 described how he "expended a great deal of time" trying to solve a problem with pathfinding in Tanktics, in which computer tanks became trapped on land within U-shaped lakes.
 "After much wasted effort I discovered a better solution: delete U-shaped lakes from the map", he said.